knpuniversity/symfony/knpu/ep3-doctrine/migrations.md

 ## Making Columns nullable

-In `newAction()`, I'll add some code that sets fake data on the `subFamily` and `genusCount` properties.
-But, I'll keep `funFact`: maybe some genuses just aren't very fun.
+In `newAction()`, I'll add some code that sets fake data on the `subFamily` and `speciesCount` properties.
+But, I'll keep `funFact` blank: maybe some genuses just aren't very fun.

 Ok, head over to `/genus/new` to try it out!
 Woh, a huge explosion!

-> Integrity constraint, violation column fun fact cannot be null
+> Integrity constraint violation column fun_fact cannot be null

 Here's the deal: Doctrine configures *all* columns to be required in the database by default.
 If you *do* want a column to be "nullable", find the column and add